 Contact Hours: 1.5

 Copyright © 2014 Wild Iris Medical Education, Inc. All Rights Reserved.

-COURSE OBJECTIVE: The purpose of this course is to enable healthcare professionals to understand the significance in the rise of pertussis to epidemic levels and prepare them to provide appropriate preventive, assessment, diagnostic, and treatment services/methods for patients suffering from the disease.
+LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will understand the significance in the rise of pertussis to epidemic levels and be prepared to provide appropriate preventive, assessment, diagnostic, and treatment services/methods for patients suffering from the disease.
+Specific learning objectives include:

 - Discuss the etiology, pathogenesis, presentation, and progression of pertussis.

 - Identify public health issues associated with current pertussis outbreaks and epidemics.